Jonathan Russell-Anelli

 Outreach and Extension Focus

-My extension activities are directed towards two major goals.
-The first is our ongoing partnership with the USDA/National Resource Conservation Service’s National Cooperative Soil Survey program in New York State.
-This program is directed towards mapping NYS soils and interpreting soil properties across the State for multiple uses and users.
-My second major extension activity is soil information support to our NYS and national clients.
-This role encompasses formal partnerships with such agencies as NYS Office of Agriculture and Markets as well as informal partnerships with entities such as CCE Community Horticulture program and ad hoc communications with extension agents and the public addressing soil related questions.
-I addition, I also serve to organize and instruct short courses and seminars based on need and interest soil information users.
+My extension efforts are directed towards the Land Grant mission through partnering with the Cornell Cooperative Extension (CCE) system and with the National Resource Conservation Service’s (NRCS) National Cooperative Soil Survey (NCSS) program in New York State and the Northeast.
+These efforts are focused in on soil information support to our NYS and national clients both with and through CCE and the NRCS.
+This role encompasses formal partnerships with such agencies as the NYS Office of Agriculture and Markets as well as collaborative partnerships with programs such as CCE Community Horticulture and Harvest NY through ad hoc communications with extension agents and the public addressing soil related questions.
+Through these collaborations, I also serve to organize and instruct short courses and seminars based on need and interest of soil information users as well as backstopping soil related questions for our County Associates concerning adaptive design and best management practices for urban agriculture and community gardens as well as mitigation practices for safe use of contaminated soils and landscapes.

 Selected Publications